 I still haven't fully decided what to use as a staple diet for my two new fish.
 In years past, I've been a huge fan of Pro-Gold.
 It always gave my fish excellent growth and seemed to enhance their colors without muddying their white (which is why I took Saki-Hikari out of the rotation -- it gave my white goldfish an orange wash).
 In fact, I fed Pro-Gold back in the days when it was brand-new and was called Sho-Gold.
 Yep, been keepin' goldfish a long time, longer than some Koko's members have

 I bought a generic Python-type water changer, and boy am I disappointed.
 The quality just plain sucks, I can't get a decent seal when attaching it to the faucet because of the thin plastic threading, and it removed and replaced water at a snail's pace.
 Seriously, I could have refilled the tank faster by standing over it and spitting for a couple hours.
 I finally got impatient during the refill and hauled out the bucket.

-So back to the store it goes, and if they give me any grief because it's removed from the package and used once, I will go OFF.
-It's a shoddy, inferior product that cost way too much, and I want my money back.
-And I will get it.
+So back to the store it goes, and if they give me any grief because it's

 So far, quarantine is going just fine with the two new fish.
 They're at .3% salt as of yesterday, and almost finished with their first round of prazi.
 I don't see anything terribly concerning in either of them; normal poop for both, no tattered fins, no sign of ich.
 First QT I've done in a while, and it's a relief to have it going so smoothly.